Allows Components to be installed with Composer.

 It is posssible to switch where Components are installed by changing the

-option in your root composer.json's config
+component-dir option in your root composer.json's config.
+The following

 will install jQuery to public/jquery rather than components/jquery: